thomasabishop/systems-obscure/src/posts/nand-to-tetris-unit-one.md

 The workings of a classical computer can be reduced to a series of operations on the binary digits (bits) 0 and 1.
-A computational process can be represented as a function: data (a series of bits) goes into the function in one state and comes out in a another state.
-The new state is a product of the function.
+A computational process can be represented as a function: data (a series of bits) enters the function in one state and exits in another state.
+This new state is a product of the function.

 ![](/img/function-diagram-new.png)

 The most primitive bit operations are equivalent to the truth-conditions of the logical connectives of Boolean algebra.
+In logic, the Boolean values are _true_ and _false_ but we will use 1 and 0, to represent these states as bits.
 There are multiple logical connectives but we will mostly focus on AND, OR, and NOT for simplicity.

-For each Boolean connective we can use function notation and the formal conventions of propositional logic to express their operation as a function.
+The logic of each Boolean connective can be expressed as a function.

 NOT can be represented as follows;